Scientists, drugmakers, charities sign UK deal on animal research

-LONDON(Reuters) - More than 70 medical bodies in Britain, including Pfizer, GlaxoSmithKline and AstraZeneca, have signed a pledge to be more open about their use of animals in scientific experiments.
+LONDON, May 14 (Reuters) - More than 70 medical bodies in Britain including Big Pharma’s Pfizer, GlaxoSmithKline and AstraZeneca have signed a pledge to be more open about their use of animals in scientific experiments.

-The Concordat on Openness on Animal Research was published on Wednesday after lengthy negotiations among scientists, universities, medical charities, drug firms, journalists and members of the public.
+The Concordat on Openness on Animal Research was published on Wednesday after lengthy negotiations between scientists, universities, medical charities, drug firms, journalists and members of the public.

 It covers activities in the UK only, but was signed by 72 organisations based in Britain and overseas, such as U.S.-based Pfizer which is seeking to buy AstraZeneca.